Configuration #

 defaultEntry: assets/css/site.css

-• clean – clean output directory before build (true by default; --noclean always disables)
+• clean – clean output directory before build (false by default; --clean forces it for a single run)

 • drafts – include drafts during build (equivalent to --drafts)